Tips for managing your anxiety

 Changes in your way of life can also be beneficial for preventing anxiety and assisting you in coping with anxiety attacks.
 Your degree of physical activity, how much sleep you get, and what you eat affect your anxiety.
 Mood and stress levels can be impacted by what you eat, according to research.
 For instance, those who consume diets high in fruits and vegetables typically have lower stress levels.

 Your mental health and anxiety levels can both be significantly impacted by sleep.
 According to research, one risk factor for anxiety disorders, including generalized anxiety disorder, is sleep issues.
-An increase in tension and anxiety can result from even brief sleep disturbances.
+Even a little disruption to sleep might make you feel more anxious and tense.

 We hope you find this helpful, do let us know what you do to keep your anxiety in check.